Gwyn Ashton: Biography

 Forever pushing the boundaries of his abilities, Gwyn Ashton's critically acclaimed latest release ‘Solo Elektro’ sees him reinvented as an alternative progressive blues-rock solo artist with elements of 1960s garage rock, psychedelia, acoustic roots, dance and chill-out music and some good old-fashioned rock 'n' roll.
 The album has garnished great reviews from lifestyle magazine Paris Move, Classic Rock Magazine, Powerplay Rock and Metal Magazine, RnR and Australia's Rhythms Magazine who stated ‘Throw Pink Floyd, The Beatles circa ’66 and Rory Gallagher into one big fuzz-filled concoction and there lays Gwyn Ashton's one-man band’.

-His 2019 album Sonic Blues Preachers was recorded with John Freeman from the band Fraternity which boasted the frontman Bon Scott, pre-AC/DC.
+His 2019 album Sonic Blues Preachers was recorded with John Freeman from the 1970s band Fraternity which also included the frontman Bon Scott, pre-AC/DC.
+In 2022 Ashton released his solo album "Mojosoul" to celebrate 50 years of playing guitar.
+He plays all of the instruments on the album including guitars, harmonica and foot drums.